 Where can I get more help?

-The Senedd Research coronavirus page has lots of help and information for people living in Wales, including information on Health and Social Care and Education.
-It also has information and contact details for every council in Wales.
+The Senedd Research coronavirus page has lots of help and information for people living in Wales, including information on health and social care and education.

 For more support with money, have a look at the Money Advice Service coronavirus support page.
 You can also use their Money Navigator Tool to give you an action plan based on your individual circumstances.

 If you are feeling anxious or stressed during this difficult time there are helplines that can support you.